Ziwei-Wang-Will/Music_box-Churn_Prediction_and_Recommender_System/README.md

   - For the removed or new users, we can recommend popular songs at first.
 - Build Recommender Systems
   - **Popularity-based recommender**
-    - We defined 'popular' as songs with most played records.
+    - We defined **popular** as songs with most played records.
-    - For every new user or user played less than five songs, we build a Popularity-based recommender to recommend most popular songs at first.
+    - For every new user or user played less than five songs, we build a **Popularity-based recommender** to recommend most popular songs at first.
-    - Our Popularity-based recommender recommended top 10 songs:
+    - Our **Popularity-based recommender** recommended top 10 songs:
       - [10375, 9320, 6496, 6070, 5338, 5248, 4671, 4474, 4122, 3782].
   - **Neighborhood-based Approach Collaborative Filtering Recommender：Item-Item similarity recommender**
-    - For user played more than five songs, we tried Neighborhood-based approach to build an Item-Item similarity recommender here.
+    - For user played more than five songs, we tried **Neighborhood-based approach** to build an **Item-Item similarity recommender** here.
     - Given a user_id and recommend 10 songs which have the largest similarities with songs the user had played before.
-    - We tried to get final recommendations for a user: user_number = 100, and our Item-Item similarity recommender recommended top 10 songs:
+    - We tried to get final recommendations for a user: user_number = 100, and our **Item-Item similarity recommender** recommended top 10 songs:
       - [42746, 45983, 38553, 38554, 38555, 38556, 38557, 45981, 45982, 45984]
       - With an **average absolute error** of **0.
 92**.
-    - Then we tried to improve performance with Matrix Factorization approach to build recommender, because matrix factorization models always perform better than neighborhood models in collaborative filtering.
+    - Then we tried to improve performance with **Matrix Factorization approach** to build recommender, because **matrix factorization models** always perform better than **neighborhood models** in **collaborative filtering**.
       - **Reason**:
         - The reason is when we factorize a ‘m*n’ matrix into two ‘m*k’ and ‘k*n’ matrices we are reducing our "n"items to "k"factors, which means that instead than having our 50000 songs, we now have 500 factors where each factor is a linear combination of songs.
         - The key is that recommending based on factors is more robust than just using song similarities, maybe a user hasn’t played the song ‘stay’ but the user might have player other songs that are related to ‘stay’ via some latent factors and those can be used.
         - The factors are called latent because they are there in our data but are not really discovered until we run the reduced rank matrix factorization, then the factors emerge and hence the "latency".
   - **Matrix Factorization Approach Collaborative Filtering Recommender：NMF**
     - The **RMSE** of **NMF** is **1.3431**, and the **average absolute error** is **0.6158**, the performance is acceptable.
-    - We tried to get final recommendations for a user: user_number = 100, and our NMF recommender recommended top 10 songs:
+    - We tried to get final recommendations for a user: user_number = 100, and our **NMF** recommender recommended top 10 songs:
       - [45979, 45977, 45978, 10569, 26479, 9938, 23038, 9869, 9880, 23062]
       - With an **average absolute error** of **0.023**.
     - The same as what we discussed above, the **average absolute error** of **NMF** for this specific user is better than **0.92** of **Item-Item similarity recommender**.
-    - Then we tried TruncatedSVD to verify whether it performs better than NMF.
+    - Then we tried **TruncatedSVD** to verify whether it performs better than **NMF**.
   - **Matrix Factorization Approach Collaborative Filtering Recommender：TruncatedSVD**
     - The **RMSE** of **TruncatedSVD** is **1.1702** and the **average absolute error** is **0.56**, which are better than scores of **NMF**(**1.3431** and **0.6158**).
       - **Reason**: **TruncatedSVD** performs better because it has larger degree of freedom than **NMF**, to be specific, **NMF** is a specialization of **TruncatedSVD**, all values of V, W, and H in **NMF** must be non-negative.
-    - Then we tried to get final recommendations for a user: user_number = 100, and our TruncatedSVD recommender recommended top 10 songs:
+    - Then we tried to get final recommendations for a user: user_number = 100, and our **TruncatedSVD recommender** recommended top 10 songs:
       - [258, 7341, 7512, 18055, 28364, 658, 13202, 45719, 48377, 48378]
       - With an **average absolute error** of **0.044**, which is very close to **0.023** of **NMF**.
 - [**Detailed Code**](https://github.com/will-zw-wang/Music_box-Churn_Prediction_and_Recommender_System/blob/master/code/6_Recommender_Systems.ipynb)

 ### 6. Recommendation Results Analysis, Insights and Next Step
-- Recommendation results Analysis between different recommendation systems for user: user_number = 100
+- Recommendation results Analysis between different recommendation systems
   - We generated the overlap tables of the **top_10** and **top_100** results given by the four models for 'user with user_number = 100' as below:
     - <img src="https://github.com/will-zw-wang/Music_box-Churn_Prediction_and_Recommender_System/blob/master/images/The%20overlap%20of%20the%20top%2010%20recommendation%20generated%20by%20these%20four%20models.png">
     - <img src="https://github.com/will-zw-wang/Music_box-Churn_Prediction_and_Recommender_System/blob/master/images/The%20overlap%20of%20the%20top%20100%20recommendation%20generated%20by%20these%20four%20models.png">
   - From the overlap tables above, we notice that:
-    - The recommended songs given by Popularity-based, Neighborhood-based approach and Matrix Factorization approach models are very different from each other, have no overlap in top 10 even in top 100 recommended songs.
+    - The recommended songs given by **Popularity-based**, **Neighborhood-based approach** and **Matrix Factorization approach** models are very different from each other, have no overlap in top 10 even in top 100 recommended songs.
-    - While the recommended songs given by NMF and TruncatedSVD have no overlap in top 10 and 30% overlap in top 100 recommended songs.
+    - While the recommended songs given by **NMF** and **TruncatedSVD** have no overlap in top 10 and 30% overlap in top 100 recommended songs.
 - Conclusion:
   - 1. For **new user or user played less than five songs**, we can recommend most popular songs at first generated by our **Popularity-based recommender**.
   - 2. For **user played more than five songs**: